Endometrial (Uterine) Cancer: The Basics

-The only way to know for sure if a tumor in the endometrium is cancerous is to have a biopsy.
+The only way to know for sure if a tumor in the endometrium is cancer is to have a biopsy.
 This can be done in your provider’s office or in an operating room.
-Your provider will take a sample of cells to be examined under a microscope.
-A pathology report summarizes these results and is sent to your healthcare provider.
+Your provider will take a sample of cells to be looked at under a microscope.
+A pathology report goes over these results and is sent to your healthcare provider.
 This report is an important part of planning your treatment.
-You can request a copy of your report for your records.
+You can ask for a copy of your report for your records.

 A transvaginal ultrasound can also be used to help diagnose cancer.
 The thickness of the endometrium can be seen with ultrasound.
 If it appears too thick, cancer may be suspected and a biopsy is done to be sure.